Skip to Content

 I recently did a lot of research about the best tile paint for a beautiful long lasting finish.
 I even searched out a handful of bloggers who shared their awesome painted tile tutorials.

 One quick note; I went back and forth about using a tub and tile paint vs. regular old paint.
 Ultimately, I wanted a long lasting super durable finish.
-I knew my best bet would be a paint designed specifically for the kitchen and bath.
+I knew it would be a good idea if I chose a paint designed specifically for the kitchen and bath.
 Would it have been easier to go with a regular old paint and primer product?
 Yes probably.
 Like I said though, I wanted durability.
 So here we go…

 I chose this product for a few reasons;

-• Kit comes with all supplies needed to clean and prepare the tile
+- Kit comes with all supplies needed to clean and prepare the backsplash tiles

 The kitchen before the painted tile

-Here is a quick look at what our kitchen looked like before the painted tile.
+Here is a quick look at what our kitchen looked like before this project.
+The existing tile didn’t look bad, I just wanted to brighten the space with white tile.

 I’ve never been a fan of the gray tile with gray grout.
 I decided a while ago that I wanted to paint it all white.